 I love audiobooks!
 I do read a lot of physical books too, but I love how audiobooks allow me to get through more books and make menial tasks more enjoyable while I listen.
-I wrote a post all about why I listen to audiobooks and what programs I use to listen to them (everything I’ve used has been free through the library!): A Guide to Audiobooks.
+I wrote a post all about why I listen to audiobooks and what programs I use to listen to them (most of what I use is free!): A Guide to Audiobooks.
 The post also contains favorite narrators so even if the plot of these books doesn’t appeal to you, you could search by narrator for some new ideas.

 Disclosure: This post may contain affiliate links.
 I get a small commission if you purchase an item from an affiliate.